tonai/Lightning-talks/CSS/01_css-rules.md

 When writing a CSS rule you can use multiples basic types of selectors :
 * Universal selector `*` will match all DOM elements.
-* HTML tag name selector (like `strong`, `div`...etc.) will match targeted DOM elements.
+* Type selector (like `strong`, `div`...etc.) will match all DOM elements whose HTML tag name corresponds.
 * Class selector start with a dot (`.`) and will match all DOM elements whose `class` attribute contains the targeted class.
 * ID selector start with a hash (`#`) and will match all DOM elements whose `id` attribute is equal to the targeted class.

 Reminder : Multiple elements in a document can have the same class value but the id name must be unique in the document.

-You can also combine the HTML tag name selector with the class selector or the id selector for selecting a DOM element corresponding to both conditions.
+You can also combine the type selector with the class selector or the id selector for selecting a DOM element corresponding to both conditions.
 Example :
 ```CSS
 a.highlight {